HomeSite Map

 A 50th Anniversay edition of the compilation album "The Beatles / 1967 - 1970" (aka "The Blue Album") was released on November 10th, 2023, the Giles Martin stereo mix of "The Long And Winding Road" as detailed above, being included.
 This expanded release included 12 additional songs for a total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and blue vinyl.

-As for Paul McCartney releases of the song, his first recorded live rendition was released on December 10th, 1996 on the triple-album “Wings Over America.”
+As for Paul McCartney releases of the song, his first recorded live rendition came out on December 10th, 1996 on the triple-album “Wings Over America.”
 A new studio recording of the song, as described above, was featured on the soundtrack album “Give My Regards To Broadstreet” which was released on October 22nd, 1984.
 A new live rendition of the song was twice released, on “Tripping The Live Fantastic” (November 5th, 1990) and “Tripping The Live Fantastic: Highlights!”
 (November 12th, 1990).
 A further live version appeared on the “Back In The US” album, which came out on November 11th, 2002.
 His November 17th, 2009 released album “Good Evening New York City” also featured a live version of the song, as did his album “Amoeba Gig,” which came out on July 12th, 2019.
+Then, the spontaneous piano rendition that Paul recorded on August 28th, 1974 as a medley with "Lady Madonna" was released on June 14th, 2024 on the double album "One Hand Clapping," available on vinyl and compact disc.

 Live Performances